o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ### Create a fork

-A *fork* is your own copy of `o3de.org:main` on GitHub.
-You can do anything you like within your fork, though it is recommended that you keep your fork synced with `o3de.org:main`, and work within branches in your fork.
-Working this way ensures the integrity of `o3de.org:main` and makes it easy for you to work at your own pace, experiment with changes, and collaborate with other contributors.
+A *fork* is your own copy of the `o3de.org` source repo on GitHub.
+You can do anything you like within your fork, though it is recommended that you keep your fork synced with the source repo, and work within branches in your fork.
+Working this way ensures the integrity of `o3de.org` and makes it easy for you to work at your own pace, experiment with changes, and collaborate with other contributors.

 To create a fork, perform the following steps:

 1. Go to the [O3DE documentation repository](https://github.com/o3de/o3de.org).

-1. Fork `o3de.org:main`.
+1. Fork `o3de.org`.
 Choose the **Fork** button in the upper-right corner of the page.
 For more information on creating forks, refer to GitHub Docs, [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

 You can access your fork in your repositories or by going to `https://github.com/<your-username>/o3de.org`.
 For more information on working with forks, refer to GitHub Docs, [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).